PART 1: Designing a Rural Connectivity Hub Model

 Technology and its uses: Technology has to respond to the various use cases of both the “anchor business” as well as supporting businesses e.g. currently, the role of technology such as blockchain is becoming clearer for functions such as traceability of produce which assists in quality control.

 Use of existing community structures and infrastructure: Hubs should tap into existing community structures that inform where individuals gather so as to promote the accessibility by the largest number of users.
-This include church, produce collection centres, community markets etc. Furthermore, existing community infrastructure e.g. post-offices can support some of the use cases identified.
+This includes church, produce collection centers, community markets, etc. Furthermore, existing community infrastructure e.g. post-offices can support some of the use cases identified.

 Youth and women: Both youth and women are key potential beneficiaries of the connectivity hubs; however, they remain excluded due to cultural norms and other factors.
 Hubs need to be designed in a way that drives their accessibility to both women and youth.
 This can be achieved through leveraging human-centered design methods.
 Furthermore, youth livelihoods can be promoted through the provision of jobs within the hubs, while female-friendly spaces within the hub can overcome some of the access barriers for women.

-Geographical alignment: Partners offering different suites of services need to be geographically aligned in order for their services to be complementary availed to targeted users in different, and especially rural areas.
+Geographical alignment: Partners offering different suites of services need to be geographically aligned in order for their services to be complementarily availed to targeted users in different, and especially rural areas.